prdktntwcklr/weatherman/README.md

-# Web App
+# Weatherman

+A simple web application in Flask that displays temperature and humidity data from an SQLite database.
+The application is [automatically deployed](https://weatherman.onrender.com/) on push to the main branch of this repository.

-## Installation
+## Running locally

-After cloning the repository and making sure Python is installed on your machine, follow these steps to run the application locally.
+It is also possible to run the application locally on your machine.
+Before following the steps below make sure that you have Python installed.

 ### Create a new virtual environment for Python